trogdoro/xiki/README.markdown

 Either install as a gem, or install from github.

-### As a gem

-      Note: at the moment this will give you the old Xiki version.
-Use the "github" instructions.

-      $ gem install xiki --pre

-### Or, from github
+### Install from github

       $ git clone git://github.com/trogdoro/xiki.git
       $ cd xiki
       $ sudo gem install bundler   # <- no "sudo" if using rvm
       $ sudo bundle                # <- no "sudo" if using rvm
       $ sudo ruby etc/command/copy_xiki_command_to.rb /usr/bin/xiki   # or /usr/local/bin/xiki and no "sudo" if using rvm

+### Or, as a gem

+## Note: at the moment this will give you the old Xiki version.
+Use the "github" instructions.

+      $ gem install xiki --pre

 ## Verify the 'xiki' shell command works